faja/mightymanuals/src/APPS/ANSIBLE/04_playbook.md

 - `vars` - playbook scope variables
 - `vars_files` - list of playbook scoped variable files
 - `gather_facts` - to gather facts or not
+- `serial` - allows to run specific number of hosts at the same time
+    ```yaml
+    serial: 1    # one at a time
+    serial: 50%  # half now, half after
+    serial:      # start with 1 host, then go for 30%
+      - 1
+      - 30%
+    ```
+- `max_fail_percentage` - allows to stop playbook if there are errors, setting to `0` fails playbook if any hosts fail